Template Workshop

 1.2 Want to contribute?

 We would love your feedback or contributions!
-Head over to our GitHub repository or our contributing guide to share your ideas or contribute code.
+Head over to our GitHub repository to share your ideas or contribute code.
 Your input makes us better!

 1.2.1 Contributors

-These are the people who have contributed by submitting changes through pull requests 🎉
+The following people have contributed to this project by submitting pull requests 🎉

 @lwjohnst86, @signekb